Most common jobs 150 years ago in Pennsylvania - NewsBreak

 Most common jobs 150 years ago in Pennsylvania

-(Stacker) — The current job market is a hot topic in the news cycle.
-But while the COVID-19 pandemic itself is, historically, something of an economic aberration, the U.S. economy that we know today has a long and storied history of expansions, recessions, and evolution.
+With the COVID-19 pandemic continuing to impact the global economy , the current job market is a hot topic in the news cycle.
+But while the pandemic itself is, historically, something of an economic aberration, the U.S. economy that we know today has a long and storied history of expansions, recessions, and evolution.

 By the mid- to late-1800s, the U.S. economy and job market was characterized by successive periods of rapid growth followed by panics or depressions .
 This economic disquiet was caused by stock speculation and oscillating levels of trust in the federal government’s ability to regulate cash flow and support banks.
 In turn, the uncertain economy produced a volatile job market.